diamondIPP/proteus/test/README.md

 # Test datasets and scripts

-This directory contains example configurations and scripts for different setups.
-This is used to verify new functionality and check for regressions on internal changes.
-The files are organized into folders by setup and dataset as
+This directory contains example data, configurations and scripts for different setups.
+This can be used to verify new functionality and check for regressions on internal changes.
+The configuration files are organized into folders by setup and dataset as

     <setup0>/<dataset0>/
             /<dataset1>/